Gastritis Treatment in Daly City, CA

 Complete Recovery

 Chronic gastritis may take 2-6 months for full healing.
-Recovery is significantly faster when root causes are eliminated.
+Recovery may improve when underlying causes are addressed.

 Common Questions About Treatment